phaistos-networks/TANK/tank_encoding.md

 bundle
 {
 	flags:u8		       The bundle flags.
 Currently, 7 out of 8 bits are used.
-See below (7) 	: unused bit	(future:when set, means another flag:u8 is defined in the bunde header, for encryption/CRC etc) (6) 	: SPARSE bundle bit - see later
+See below (7) 	: extra flags set in the header 			WAS: unused bit	(future:when set, means another flag:u8 is defined in the bunde header, for encryption/CRC etc)
+				       (6) 	: SPARSE bundle bit - see later
 				       (2, 6] 	: those 4 bits encode the total messages in message set, iff total number of messages in the message <= 15.
 If not, see below
 				       (0, 2] 	: compression codec.
 0 for no compression, 1 for Snappy compression.
 Other codecs may be supported in the future

+	if (extra flags)
+	{
+		extra_flags:u8 		Extra flags.
+See bits below
+			(0) 	: rich producer info available
+	}

+	if (rich producer info bit set in extra flags)
+	{
+		partition_leader_eoch:u32 	set by the broker upon receipt by a produce request and is used to ensure no loss of data when there are leader changes /w log trancations. producer_id:u64 		broker assigned producer epoch, received by the 'InitProducerId' clients that wish to support idempotent message delivery and transactiuons must set this field producer_epoch:u16  		broker assigned producer epoch received by the InitProducerId request.
+Clients that wish to support idenmpotent message delivery must set this field }

 	if (total messages in message set > 15)